What is SSL?

 Why do I need an SSL certificate?

-The information traveling between the browser and the server remains in plain text and third party or hackers can easily intercept the information.
+The information traveling between the browser and the server remains in plain text and third parties or hackers can easily intercept the information.
 To avoid this hurdle, SSL can be a helpful protocol that encrypts ongoing information between two endpoints like the browser and the server hence; the third party cannot sniff the data.
-Thus, if you are online business owner then, your website must have SSL to protect sensitive information of clients and customers.
-Read More.
+Thus, if you are an online business owner then, your website must have SSL to protect the sensitive information of clients and customers.
+Read More

 What is the role of Encryption in SSL?

-Encryption plays an essential role in SSL that uses SHA-2 hash algorithm.
-The SHA-2 family includes hash values like SHA-224, 256, 384 and 512.
-Earlier, SHA-1 was in force but somehow it seemed weak algorithm against attacks.
-Currently, Most of certificate authorities offer SHA-256 encryption for online security of transactions.
-The stronger encryption you use, the more your information is secured.
-Encryption creates a secure channel through which sensitive information passes.
+Encryption plays an essential role in SSL that uses the SHA-2 hash algorithm.
+The SHA-2 family includes hash values like SHA-224, 256, 384, and 512.
+Earlier, SHA-1 was in force, but somehow it seemed a weak algorithm against attacks.
+Currently, most certificate authorities offer SHA-256 encryption for the online security of transactions.
+The more robust encryption you use, the more your information is secured.
+It is because encryption creates a secure channel through which sensitive information passes.

 What is encryption strength?

 The quantity of bits in the encryption key used to encrypt data during an SSL transaction is known as encryption strength.
 The more data there is, the longer it takes for machines to decrypt it.
 At present, SHA-256 is used mainly in SSL certificates.
 Earlier, encryption was 128-bit, but now it was a weak algorithm and replaced by 256-bit encryption.

 What is the importance of authenticity, integrity and encryption in SSL?